RBAC Service Components

 - /swagger.json - Obtain the API spec directly

 For information on configuring and running the service, see: Quickstart or Configuring RBAC

-The RBAC Authorizer is an implementation of the anchore authorizer interface and is the component that is called directly by user-facing API services to provide authorization decisions.
-The Authorizer utilizes the same DB as the Manager and while its workload is predominantly read-only, there are a few write operations involved around managing the lifecycles of usernames and accounts as defined in the authorizer API (e.g. remove a user from all roles when the username is deleted).
-See: Anchore Authorization Plugins.
+The RBAC Authorizer is called directly by user-facing API services to provide authorization decisions.
+The Authorizer utilizes the same DB as the Manager and while its workload is predominantly read-only, there are a few write operations involved around managing the lifecycles of usernames and accounts.